Walking in Romania: Along the Enchanted Way

 Using no-carbon forms of transport such as walking cuts down on environmental damage and tourist carbon footprint, which is more likely to be welcomed by locals.
 Slower forms of travel also allow for more chances to interact with people from another culture.
 Walking in the mountains of Romania provides an opportunity to not only take in the incredible views and ancient architecture, but to slow down and better connect with the people you meet along the way, from those in the villages you stroll through to your guesthouse hosts, whose families have lived in these remote regions for generations.

-If you wish to arrange your own flights you are completely free to do so and in this case we can arrange any transfers or supplementary accommodation that you may require.
-However please note that if you are planning on making your own flight arrangements, we recommend that you first check with us to see if the trip is guaranteed.
+Please note that before making your own flight arrangements, we recommend that you first check with us to see if the trip is guaranteed.
 We then suggest that you purchase flights that are flexible and ideally refundable as due to the nature of adventure travel, itineraries and destination accessibility can change at any time.
 For more information, please refer to our booking conditions.

 Visas are necessary for many of the destinations we travel to and while we aim to provide you with the most up-to-date information, requirements frequently change and as such for the latest advice we advise that you check with the relevant embassies or contact our recommended visa agency, Travcour www.travcour.com